CLASSES

 Course Attributes: Humanities Requirement

-PST 3127 - Science, Technology, and Human Values
+PHIL 3127 - Science, Technology, and Human Values

 Exploration of the boundaries between science, religion, and social values, examining science and technology in a broader social context.
 Examines claims that science is isolated from social problems and values.